 6. Minimal Side Effects & High Safety Profile

-Compared to many pharmaceuticals, BPC-157 has virtually no known side effects.
+Compared to many pharmaceuticals, peptide therapy has virtually no known side effects.
 It’s well-tolerated and considered safe when used under medical supervision.

 Athletes: for recovery, endurance, and injury prevention